 Officers will generally consider favourably visa applications by doctors and nurses who, because of circumstances beyond their control, may be required to extend their stay onshore to undertake further registration related study or examinations.
 Generally a 3 month Tourist stream visa would be considered suitable.

 If specialised or emergency work (allowable for up to 3 months) that no other Australian can do is intended, then you must use the Sub-class 400 series visa and not the Sub-class 600 Visitor visa (Business Stream).

-Visitors from certain ‘eligible’ countries may be able to access the e-676 (to apply for a subsequent sc600 Visitor visa by way of extension), Electronic Authority (ETA) 601 or e-Visitor on-line.
-Stay periods for these short term visitor visas is usually 3 months.
+Visitors from certain ‘eligible’ countries may be able to access the e-676 (to apply for a subsequent SC600 Visitor visa by way of extension), Electronic Authority (ETA) 601 or e-Visitor (SC651) on-line.
+Visitor grant periods are usually 12 months BUT stay periods for these short term visitor visas is usually 3 months.

 Visitors from non-eligible countries or refused overseas tourist visas